jeff-burright/Autopilot_ESP32_wifi/README.md

 **INSTALLATION NOTES**
+NOTE: The compass tilt compensation for the IMU used in my build (LSM303) only works when the chip is oriented with the writing facing down.

 Check out the parts list document file within this repo for part links/costs, general build instructions, wiring pinouts, and photos of my two installations on wheel and tiller.
 Note also the list of libraries that need to be installed within the Arduino IDE software before you will be able to successfully compile the code.

 The build folder in this repo has a ~900kb binary file that can be directly uploaded to an ESP32 without having to install all the libraries.
 You will need to have the Arduino IDE or other ESP32 uploading software on your computer to upload the binary the first time via a USB cable (remember to hold down the boot button on the ESP while it's uploading or else it will fail).
 If you want to change the code for your own purposes and try to recompile, first you will need to find all the libraries.
 Even with all the right libraries and a successful compile/upload, the UI webpage will not load without one additional tweak.
 The HTML file was bugging out because the ESPAsyncWebServer library uses % to mark placholder text (like for settings and heading information), but the css stylesheet for the rudder gauge also uses % for its normal meaning.
 If you want to edit the code for your own purposes rather than just upload my binary, you will need to follow the instructions on this page for changing all the % placeholders to $ within the WebResponseImpl.h file in your version of the ESPAsyncWebServer library: https://stackoverflow.com/questions/74649351/espasyncwebserver-request-send-p-problem.